MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/collect-logs.md

 ## Collect logs via PowerShell

 Use the `Send-DiagnosticData` cmdlet from any Azure Stack HCI server node to manually collect and send diagnostic logs to Microsoft.
-When you run this cmdlet, the logs are copied.
-This copy is then parsed and sent to Microsoft.
-The local temporary copy is deleted from your system.
+When you run this cmdlet, the logs are temporarily copied locally.
+This copy is parsed, sent to Microsoft, and then deleted from your system.
+Microsoft retains this diagnostic data for up to 29 days and handles it as per the [standard privacy practices](https://privacy.microsoft.com/).

 Here's the syntax of the `Send-DiagnosticData` cmdlet: